Continual Robot Skill and Task Learning via Dialogue: Experimental Results

 \section{Experimental Results}

-In this section, we present three sets of experimental results.
-Firstly, we present the results of our policy on few-shot continual imitation learning in the simulated RLBench environment~\cite{james2019rlbench}.
-These experiment results show that our behavior cloning model is able to continually to learn novel skills with only few demonstrations and avoid catastrophic forgetting.
-Then, we evaluate our demonstration alignment model on a subset of the RH20T dataset~\cite{fang2023rh20t}, and demonstrate that we are able to project demonstrations from different embodiments into the same latent space.
-Lastly, we present the results for the human subject study, which demonstrate that our framework can learn symbols and skills to execute task from interacting with true human users.
+In this section, we present two sets of experimental results.
+Firstly, we present the results on continual imitation learning in the simulated RLBench environment~\cite{james2019rlbench} and on three suites of the LIBERO environment.
+We then present the results for the human subjects study, which demonstrates that our framework can learn visuo-motor skills by interacting with real human users.